Xenthera/LuaZ80/README.md

 z80 = Z80(mem)
 ```

-These are the methods mean to be used from the Z80.
+These are the methods meant to be used to interact with the Z80.

 ```lua
 -- Resets the processor